 MIN 201 Cultural Anthropology (3) General survey of cultural anthropology in which different cultural groups are studied.
 Particular emphasis is placed on the implications of cultural variations for Christian missions.
 Offered every other year.
+Society Group C option.

 MIN 202 Holistic Spiritual Formation (3) An introduction to principles and practices of spiritual formation, including its nature, history, means, and outcomes.
 Offered periodically.